 By the 1960s, urban decay and new freeways were taking their toll on virtually every inner city community.
 The St. Wendelin parish was no exception.
 Membership slipped and school enrollment declined.
 Older neighborhoods like Tremont began to thin as parishioners moved to the suburbs.
 In 1976, the school operation was merged with Urban Community School, and Ursuline Sisters took over from the Sisters of Notre Dame.

 Since St. Wendelin’s re-opening in 2012, both the neighborhood and the pews have enjoyed population increases.
 Accordingly, St. Wendelin announced a large property-beautification initiative in July 2015.
-Of particular note is a Parish Prayer Garden which will be built behind the rectory.
-The Garden will include a walking prayer labyrinth, benches, a bike rack, and new foliage.
-The Garden will be accessible to all parishioners and the greater Tremont community.
+Of particular note is a Parish Prayer Garden which was completed behind the rectory in 2017.
+The Garden, which includes a walking prayer labyrinth, benches, a bike rack, and new foliage, is accessible to all parishioners and the greater Tremont community.
 Consistent with the mission of churches worldwide, things at St. Wendelin are looking up.